nanoframework/nanoFirmwareFlasher/README.md

 It makes use of several 3rd party tools:

 - Espressif esptool.
    You can find the esptool and licensing information on the repository [here](http://github.com/espressif/esptool).
 - ST DfuSe USB.
    You can find the source, licensing information and documentation [here](https://www.st.com/en/development-tools/stsw-stm32080.html).
 - ST-LINK Utility.
    You can find the source, licensing information and documentation [here](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html).
+- Texas Instruments Uniflash
+   You can find the Uniflash tool and licensing information [here](http://www.ti.com/tool/download/UNIFLASH).

 ## Install **nanoFramework** Firmware Flasher